Some Norway facts that might explain why this country is so great.

 Just last month, the Wall Street Journal ran this story on the world’s happiest countries.
 And unsurprisingly, Norway was number two.
 It and its fellow Scandinavian countries are often at the top of these lists.
+So I wanted to learn some facts about Norway to find out what makes this place so great.

 Why is Norway so happy?